-All visitors (regardless of citizenship) arriving in Bulgaria from any non-EU country (except the United Kingdom, Iceland, Norway, Switzerland, Liechtenstein, San Marino, Andorra, Monaco, the Vatican City, Australia, Belarus, Canada, Georgia, Japan, New Zealand, Rwanda, Republic of Korea, Serbia, Thailand, Tunisia, Turkey, the United Arab Emirates and Uruguay) must present a negative PCR test carried out up to 72 hours before entry to Bulgaria.
+All visitors (regardless of citizenship) arriving in Bulgaria from any non-EU country (except Iceland, Norway, Switzerland, Liechtenstein, San Marino, Andorra, Monaco, the Vatican City, Australia, Belarus, Canada, Georgia, Japan, New Zealand, Rwanda, Republic of Korea, Serbia, Thailand, Tunisia, Turkey, the United Arab Emirates and Uruguay) must present a negative PCR test carried out up to 72 hours before entry to Bulgaria.
 The document must include the contact details of the laboratory where the test was carried out.
 Those who cannot provide such test result document will not be able to enter Bulgaria.
-Only Bulgarian citizens, their family members, holders of a permanent or long-term residence permit in Bulgaria and their family members can enter Bulgaria without a negative test and they have to self-isolate for 14 days.
+Only Bulgarian citizens, their family members, holders of a permanent or long-term residence permit in Bulgaria and their family members can enter Bulgaria without a negative test and they have to self-isolate for 10 days.

 Current restrictions and anti-epidemic measures in Bulgaria

-Face masks (or other items covering the nose and mouth like a towel or scarf) are mandatory in all indoor public places, including public transport, medical and health establishments, pharmacies, administrative institutions, railway and bus stations, airports, metro stations, shops, churches, monasteries, museums, etc. Customers in restaurants and bars are exempt from this obligation.
-Wearing a face mask is also mandatory in all open-air public places where a physical distance of 1.5 m cannot be kept.
+- Face masks (or other items covering the nose and mouth like a towel or scarf) are mandatory in all indoor public places, including public transport, medical and health establishments, pharmacies, administrative institutions, railway and bus stations, airports, metro stations, shops, churches, monasteries, museums, etc. Wearing a face mask is also mandatory in all open-air public places where a physical distance of 1.5 m cannot be kept.
 In addition, all persons who are not from the same family or household, must keep this distance in all public places when it is possible.

 - Restaurants can operate with up to 50% of their total capacity and only between 06:00 and 23:00.